vineelko/patina/docs/src/rfc/text/0002-memory-management-interface.md

 To support scaling both within the core and throughout Components, stable APIs must be created for all functionality provided by the core.
-This RFC proposes the creation of a `MemoryManager` trait within uefi-sdk to act as the common interface for all externally available memory APIs.
+This RFC proposes the creation of a `MemoryManager` trait to act as the common interface for all externally available memory APIs.

 ## Change Log

-- 2024-04-06: Initial RFC created.
+- 2025-04-06: Initial RFC created.
-- 2024-04-07: Changes AllocationOptions to not use implementation defined defaults.
+- 2025-04-07: Changes AllocationOptions to not use implementation defined defaults.
-- 2024-04-07: Further clarification on the `HeapAllocator` type.
+- 2025-04-07: Further clarification on the `HeapAllocator` type.
-- 2024-04-09: Removed HeapAllocator, added more details on other types.
+- 2025-04-09: Removed HeapAllocator, added more details on other types.
-- 2024-04-14: Removed panic wrappers for PageAllocation, added slice wrappers.
+- 2025-04-14: Removed panic wrappers for PageAllocation, added slice wrappers.
+- 2025-05-08 - Amendment: Remove references to the now deprecated `uefi-sdk` repo

 ## Motivation